gferreira/xTools4/Docs/_reference/glyphs/glyph-names/find-replace.md

 ---
-title  : find & replace in glyph names layout : page
+title     : find & replace in glyph names layout    : page permalink : /reference/dialogs/glyphs/glyph-names/find-replace
 ---

 Find and replace strings in the names of selected glyphs.